-The New York Society for the Prevention of Cruelty to Children (NYSPCC) is currently accepting applications for a Full–time Training Specialist of The NYSPCC.
+The New York Society for the Prevention of Cruelty to Children (NYSPCC) is currently accepting applications for a Full–time Training Specialist at The NYSPCC.
+The position is currently 80% remote due to the pandemic but will move to full-time in-office hours once the pandemic is over.

 The Training Specialist for the Training Institute will support all activities of the Training Institute including but not limited to: